sagarjaink/apify-mcp-server/README.md

 - use [Facebook Posts Scraper](https://apify.com/apify/facebook-posts-scraper) to extract data from Facebook posts from multiple pages/profiles
 - use [Google Maps Email Extractor](https://apify.com/lukaskrivka/google-maps-with-contact-details) to extract Google Maps contact details
 - use [Google Search Results Scraper](https://apify.com/apify/google-search-scraper) to scrape Google Search Engine Results Pages (SERPs)
-- use [Instagram Scraper](https://apify.com/apify/instagram-scraper) to scrape Instagram posts, profiles, places, hashtags, photos, and comments
+- use [Instagram Scraper](https://apify.com/apify/instagram-scraper) to scrape Instagram posts, profiles, places, photos, and comments
-- use [RAG Web Browser](https://apify.com/apify/web-scraper) to perform a web search, scrape the top N URLs from the results, and return content
+- use [RAG Web Browser](https://apify.com/apify/web-scraper) to search the web, scrape the top N URLs, and return their content

 To interact with the Apify MCP server, you can use MCP clients such as [Claude Desktop](https://claude.ai/download), [Superinference.ai](https://superinterface.ai/), or [LibreChat](https://www.librechat.ai/).
 Additionally, you can use simple example clients found in the [examples](https://github.com/apify/actor-mcp-server/tree/main/src/examples) directory.